zachvalenta/jvns.ca/content/post/2017-12-23-segfault-debugging.markdown

 picking up a subtle problem that could bite me later if I didn't fix it.
 I think this is the same reason people like to use mprotect.

-**asan/tsan exist**:: There is are things in clang called "ThreadSanitizer/AddressSanitizer" ("tsan"/"asan") that can do basically the same thing as valgrind does, but with way less overhead.
+**asan/tsan exist**:: There are things in clang called "ThreadSanitizer/AddressSanitizer" ("tsan"/"asan") that can do sorta the same thing as valgrind does, but with way less overhead.
 I did not get them to work this time around but there's documentation about how to use them with Rust  at https://github.com/japaric/rust-san and it seems really cool.

 **leaking memory is safe**.
 I was kind of surprised to learn that leaking memory is safe in Rust (you can do it on purpose with `mem::forget`!).
 I think usually safe Rust code won't have leaks but it's not a strict guarantee.
 Rust also **doesn't** guarantee that you code won't segfault if you write safe code!! ("we install a guard page after the stack to safely terminate the program with a segfault on stack overflows") The best reference for this is in the official Rust documentation: [Behavior considered undefined](https://doc.rust-lang.org/reference/behavior-considered-undefined.html) and [Behavior not considered unsafe](https://doc.rust-lang.org/reference/behavior-not-considered-unsafe.html).
 I think "undefined" and "unsafe" are considered to be synonyms.